cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C2_JavaScript-Foundations-Part-1_JavaScript/Class/NOTES.md

 - What happens when JavaScript evaluates the code `100 === 1 + 2 + 3 + 95`?
 - Is `undefined` a truthy or falsy value?
 How about null?
 And 0?
 - Does JavaScript treat `null` and `undefined` as the same value?
 Explain.
-- Can an object every be equal to another object?
+- Can an object ever be equal to another object?
 How about for arrays?
 - What is the `&&` operator?
 How about `||`?

 ---